Pedro-Ponteiro/Linkedin_ProfileVisits_Booster/README.md

 # LinkedInBot

+This is a proof of concept and should not be used.

-Web browser automation to create more leads for your Linkedin profile!
-Use sparingly because overuse can result in bans.
+Web browser automation to create more leads for your Linkedin profile.

 ## Installation with Docker